yuchenglim04/besselBreakfast/Electronics/brushed_DC_motor.md

 - Current increases, reaches a maximum (need not be the limiting current), then decreases.

 #### Constant Voltage, Different Maximum Current
+The voltage across the motor is always 6.30 V.

 $R_{sense} = 0.22 \Omega$
 Column 1 | Column 2
 :-------------------------:|:-------------------------: